Supplemental Nutrition Assistance Program (SNAP)

 To find out if you are eligible for SNAP, visit the program’s page at dhhs.ne.gov.
 You can also contact the SNAP Assistance Hotline at (855) 444-5556, where SNAP Outreach staff can assist you.

-You can also fill out an online application at dhhs.ne.gov.
+To fill out an application online, visit dhhs.ne.gov.

 Documents you may need to apply: